Probing homogeneity with standard candles: Setup

 The distance modulus dataset we use contains both \Riess Cepheids-hosting galaxies and SNe from \UTPO with $250$ \ks velocity dispersion added to SNe, cut at $\zmax =0.2$ for most cases, as explained in section~\ref{sec:sneia}.
 The only exception for the redshift cut is the directional analysis along subregion F3, where $\zmax =0.4$ is also considered.
 Another exception is that in section~\ref{sec:FullSky} we also add varying amounts of velocity dispersion to Cepheids-hosting galaxies.

 We perform two separate analyses of the data: one applying peculiar velocity correction of \TMPP, in section~\ref{sec:result} and one without correction in section~\ref{sec:NOvcYESvd}.
 The motivation for performing both analyses is that the 2M++ density maps may not be correctly normalized with respect to the average density of the Universe, while the inversion method is by construction correctly normalized, so that the comparison of inverted density profiles obtained from uncorrected data can clarify the issue of normalization with respect to \TMPP and \Keenan.
-The corrected distance modulus is denoted as $\mu _{\rm cor}$, different from the uncorrected $\mu _{\rm obs}$.
+The corrected distance modulus is denoted as $\mu ^{\rm cor}$, different from the uncorrected $\mu ^{\rm obs}$.

-In our analysis a fitting model is classified by a set of parameters $( N_0,N_{-1},N_{\rm NL} )$, according to eq.~\eqref{eq:RBF}, where \begin{itemize} \item $N_0=1$ when the intercept parameter $w_0\neq 0$, and $N_0=0$ otherwise \item $N_{-1}=1$ when the slope parameter $w_{-1}\neq 0$, and $N_{-1}=0$ otherwise \item $N_{\rm NL}$ is the number of RBFs \,. \end{itemize} The total number of parameters for a $( N_0,N_{-1},N_{\rm NL} )$ model is thus $N_0 + N_{-1} + 2N_{\rm NL}$.
-Notice that a $(1,0,0)$ model, i.e. $f (z)=\mu ^{\rm obs}(z) - \mu ^{\rm Planck}(z) = w_0$ , corresponds to a homogeneous model with an apparent value of the Hubble parameter given by \be H_0^{\rm loc} \equiv H_0^{\rm Planck} {10}^{- f (z=0) /5} = H_0^{\rm Planck} {10}^{- w_0 /5} = {10}^{- w_0 /5} ( \, 66.93 ~ \text{\ksm} ) \,. \ee However for models more complicated than the $(1,0,0)$ one, the local Hubble parameter defined in eq.~\eqref{eq:Hloc} represents the observed Hubble flow near the local cluster, and is therefore different from the one in \Riess where SNe with $0.0233<z<0.15$ are considered.
-From now on we will use the $( N_0,N_{-1},N_{\rm NL} )$ notation to identify the different models presented.
+We recall that a fitting model is given by the set of parameters $( N_0,N_{-1},N_{\rm NL} )$, as explained in Sec. \ref{sec:distModulus}, \HWC{which we use to identify our models.} Notice that a $(1,0,0)$ model, i.e. $f (z)=\mu ^{\rm obs}(z) - \mu ^{\rm Planck}(z) = w_0$ , corresponds to a locally homogeneous model with an apparent value of the Hubble parameter given by \be H_0^{\rm loc} \equiv H_0^{\rm Planck} {10}^{- f (z=0) /5} = H_0^{\rm Planck} {10}^{- w_0 /5} = {10}^{- w_0 /5} (\, 66.93 ~ \text{\ksm} ) \,. \ee In the rest of the paper we will call these models locally homogeneous, but it is important to note that these are local inhomogeneities with respect to the background density of the Universe corresponding to the larges scale \Planck cosmological parameters.
+They are homogeneous in the sense that their radial density profile is constant within the inhomogeneity, which in the case of spherical symmetry are also called Hubble Bubble.

+However for models more complicated than a $(1,0,0)$ model, the local Hubble parameter defined in eq.~\eqref{eq:Hloc} represents the observed Hubble \HWC{parameter at $z=0$}\COM{flow near the local cluster}, and is therefore different from the one in \Riess where SNe with $0.0233<z<0.15$ are considered.